MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/console.md

 ### From a remotely installed MobileFirst Server
 #### Desktop Browser
 From your browser of choice, load the URL <code>http://the-server-host:server-port-number/mfpconsole</code>
 The host server can be a customer-owner server, or running on a service such as Bluemix.
+The username/password are *demo/demo*.

 #### Command-line
 From a **Terminal** window, with the MobileFirst CLI installed,